 4. establish a maintenance plan to ensure the replacement trees survive.

-This Public Information Event will be conducted online and by telephone.
-This is based on the expert advice of City’s Medical Officer of Health to practice physical distancing, to help reduce the spread of COVID-19 and to protect Toronto residents and staff.
-At the virtual public information event, City staff will present the project and provide an opportunity to ask questions.
+The Public Information Event was conducted online and by telephone on September 23, 2021.
+This was based on the expert advice of City’s Medical Officer of Health to practice physical distancing, to help reduce the spread of COVID-19 and to protect Toronto residents and staff.
+At the virtual public information event, City staff presented the project and provided an opportunity to ask questions.

 Click here for Presentation